Grant-Oglesby/grant_oglesby_capstone_project/README.md

             As a Data Engineer/Scientist I want to ensure the application is scalable and performant to handle large datasets so that it can provide real-time insights and support a growing user base.
         )
     User Stories
-        (User Story 2:
-            As a data engineer, I want to transform the extracted datasets into a suitable format so that I can remove any inconsistencies and ensure data quality.
-                Task 1: Explore data in jupyter notebook Task 1.1: Identify null values and determine strategy Task 1.2: Identify duplicate records and determine strategy Task 1.3: Identify variable formats and determine strategy Task 1.4: Identify erroneous column typings and determine strategy Task 2: Identify enrichment opportunities
-                Task 3: Create transformation functions to clean and format the data Task 4: Join data into a single dataset Task 5: Implement enrichment
-                Task 5.1: TESTS - Create unit tests for data transformation Task 5.2: TESTS - Create end-to-end tests for data transformation Task 5.3: TESTS - Create performance tests for data transformation )
         (User Story 3:
             As a data engineer, I want to load the transformed datasets into a postgres database so that they can be easily accessed for analysis.
                 Task 1: Setup database connection